 The valuation of investment properties of the Züblin Group are performed with a model-based valuation in accordance with level 3, on the basis of input parameters not directly observable on the market.
 Based on this level, adapted level 2 input parameters are used (e.g. market rents, operational and maintenance costs, discount / capitalisation rates).
 Not observable inputs are only used when relevant observable inputs are not available.

-Valuation procedures have been applied that are appropriate in the particular circumstances and for which sufficient data are available to determine the fair values, in which the use of relevant observable inputs are maximised and those unobservable inputs are minimised.
+Valuation procedures have been applied that are appropriate in the particular circumstances and for which sufficient data are available to determine the Fair Values, in which the use of relevant observable inputs are maximised and those unobservable inputs are minimised.

 The market valuations of properties that are completely or partially vacant are calculated on the assumption that a re-letting takes a certain period of time.
 Loss of rent, rent-free periods and other incentives for new tenants that meet the market standard are taken into account in the valuation.

 To determine the market value across all countries an income-based approach was applied.
 In this case, the potential yield of a property is determined on the basis of future revenues and expenditures.
-The resulting cash flows correspond to the current and projected cash flows after deducting all non-recoverable costs to the tenant (before taxes and borrowing costs).
-The interest rate used is based on the rate of long-term, risk-free investments and a specific risk premium, which reflects the current situation on the transaction market, the local real estate market and the characteristics of the object.
+The resulting cash flows correspond to the current and projected cash flows after deducting all nonrecoverable costs to the tenant (before taxes and borrowing costs).
+The interest rate used is based on the rate of long-term, risk-free investments and a specific risk premium, which reflects the current situation on the transaction market, the local real estate market and the characteristics of the property.

-In Switzerland and Germany, the discounted cash flow method (DCF method) was used where the annual cash flows are discounted to the valuation date.
+The discounted cash flow method (DCF method) was used where the annual cash flows are discounted to the valuation date.
 At the end of the period in which the cash flows are projected in detail, a residual value (exit value) is determined on basis of a perpetual annuity of the exit cash flow.
 The market value is calculated as the sum of the discounted net cash flows.
 The market value is the sum of the net cash flows discounted to the valuation date beyond the detailed analysis period and the discounted residual value.

 All properties are known to JLL due to the inspections carried out and the documents provided.
 JLL conducted a detailed analysis in terms of quality and risks (attractiveness and lettability of the rented premises, construction and condition, micro and macro location).